patrickwzh/k-Center_Evaluation/README.md

 # k-Center Benchmark

 This repository provides a comprehensive examination of the metric $k$-center problem, including implementations of various approximation and heuristic algorithms, and experiments evaluating their practical performance.
+The data is collected from the [OR-Library](http://people.brunel.ac.uk/~mastjjb/jeb/orlib/files/) `pmed` datasets.

 ## Repository Structure